frickelbruder/kickoff/README.md

 ## Why Use KickOff?
 While each project you launch may have a different feature set, they often share many of the same performance, SEO and security requirements.
 Let's look at an example set:

-- Provide an X-XSS-Protection header on all POST requests.
+- Provide an X-XSS-Protection header.
 - Deliver all HTML documents in less than 1 second.
 - All redirects should contain a 301 header.
 - Cookies should be accessible via HttpOnly.